Cats Don't Dance

 Box Office Info:

 Cats Don’t Dance was announced in 1992 as another animated project from producer David Kirschner at Turner Pictures, who was still in production on what would become the flop The Pagemaster (1994).
 During development, Michael Jackson was brought in to handle the music, choreography and possibly even star, but he eventually departed the project and Randy Newman was hired for the music and Gene Kelly was hired as a consultant for the dancing choreography.
-Cats Don’t Dance was fully financed by Turner Pictures for a modest $36 million.
+The budget for Cats Don’t Dance was a modest $36 million and fully financed by Turner Pictures.

 The animated picture took 4 1/2 years of work to finally reach movie screens and the production survived a revolving door of eight executives supervising the animation — most of which tried to insert their own ideas or control over the project, with the filmmakers having to fight off suggestions like changing the time period to a different decade after years of completed animation.
 In October 1996, Turner was acquired by Time Warner and WB inherited Cats Don’t Dance and felt there was no audience for the picture.